 Submitting a reference will involve the following steps:

 - Access the reference system using the link supplied to you

 - Answer a short series of questions regarding the applicant and supply your personal details

 - Upload your reference as a Word (.doc or .docx) or PDF file

 You will not be able to view your reference once submitted, so you may wish to retain a copy for your records.

 References should be uploaded on institutional or professional letter-headed paper.
 In exceptional cases where this is not possible - for example, if you have retired - please be sure to include full information regarding your contact details and your current and/or previous relevant position in your reference.

 When you supply an online reference, you do not need to supply a second copy via email or post.

 Please note that all references must be received by the relevant application deadline.
 It is the candidate's responsibility to ensure that all referees are given good notice of the deadline they intend to apply for, and to arrange alternative referees if any of their referees cannot meet the deadline.

 The reference supplied will be treated as confidential, subject to the provisions of the UK Data Protection Act of 1998.
-If the candidate asks to see the reference, we may need to provide a copy.
+If the candidate makes a formal request to see the reference, we may need to provide a copy.